 If You Have Uninsured Motorist Coverage

 Insurance companies anticipate collisions with uninsured motorists and therefore offer coverage specifically for those accidents.
 This type of coverage is called uninsured motorist coverage.
-If you have this included in your policy, you could be reimbursed through your own insurance company for compensation that occurred in an accident with a driver who lacked insurance.
+If you have this included in your policy, you could be reimbursed through your own insurance company for compensation for an accident with a driver who lacked insurance.

 Uninsured motorist coverage may help pay for accident-related expenses such as: